plops/cl-cpp-generator2/README.md

 tool such as clang-format to address this issue, but no suitable options have been identified thus far.

-One such tool, StyleCop by Microsoft, which is part of the [StyleCopAnalyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) project, does a great job of handling these cases, but unfortunately, it only works for C# and not for our context of C or C++
+One such tool, StyleCop.Analyzers, which is part of the [StyleCopAnalyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) project, does a great job of handling these cases, but unfortunately, it only works for C# and not for our context of C or C++